LuisAlejandro/aguilas/README.rst

 --

-* AGUILAS is the achronym for "Aplicación para la Gestión de Usuarios con Interfaz para LDAP Amigable y Segura" in spanish.
+* STANLEE is the achronym for "Aplicación para la Gestión de Usuarios con Interfaz para LDAP Amigable y Segura" in spanish.
 The `original author <http://www.huntingbears.com.ve/acerca>`_ is from Caracas, Venezuela.